-Building an insight into large-scale global climate and local weather patterns is important for understanding nature.
+Understanding large-scale global climate and local weather patterns is important.
 Majority of our planet is covered by oceans therefore understanding ocean dynamics is key for making climatic forecasts.
 Here you can watch four interrelated animations produced by NASA’s Scientific Visualization Studio in a single video.
 All animations are based on simulations of high resolution satellite data on an impressively realistic General Circulation Model (GCMs) that NASA uses called ECCO2 (Estimating the Circulation and Climate of the Ocean Phase II).
 These simulations based on real data is crucial for understanding major global problems such as ocean acidification due to increased carbondioxide levels in the atmosphere.

 First animation called “Perpetual Ocean” shows ocean surface currents measured between July 2005 and December 2007.
 Measurements from 2005 is particularly important for climate modellers because that was the year of intense hurricanes over the Caribbean.

 At the beginning of the video you can see the notorious Loop Current in the Gulf of Mexico.
 This current is one of the main factors for intensification of Atlantic hurricanes.
 In 2005 Hurricane Rita intensified into Category 5 overnight when she passed over the Loop Current.
 Another noticeable feature is the Agulhas Rings in South Africa.
 Starting from the coast of Taiwan you can also observe a distinct current known as Kuroshio flowing in a manner similar to that of the Gulf Stream past Japan